j-pride/manual/manual.md

 As a simple example for inheritance, you can split up the Customer entity in a way that the ID is encapsulated in a separate entity class IdentifiedEntity which the Customer entity is derived from.
 This is based on the assumption that all entity classes should have a unique ID row which is a wide-spread concept.

 Inheritance in PriDE is a bit inconvenient as you have to maintain more than one inheritance hierarchy.
 However, new tables and entities don't shoot like mushrooms out of the ground, so there's no reason to bother.
 Beside the entities, you also have to relate both entities' descriptors, and if you are working with separate adapters, the adapter classes have to be derived from each other too.
 As long as you are using 1:1 mappings, you can let PriDE's entity generator do most of the job.
-So here is how to generate the little inheritance hierarchy which you can find in directory [examples/inheritance](https://github.com/j-pride/pride.pm/tree/master/src/examples/java/inheritance) in the PriDE delivery or on GitHub.
+So here is how to generate the little inheritance hierarchy which you can find in package [inheritance](https://github.com/j-pride/manual-example-code/tree/master/src/main/java/inheritance) in the PriDE manual examples source code repository on [GitHub](https://github.com/j-pride/manual-example-code).
 You start with generating the base class.
 As the generator is based on table structures in a database and there is no such concept like "base classes" in SQL, you must ensure that the CUSTOMER table is already present (resp. any other table following the same pattern with a technical ID) .
 To generate a class which does not map all the columns, you specify the columns of interest as comma-separated list along with the table name when calling the generator:

 ```
 java